r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 **Ganesha:**
 You're actually the most important part of your operation!
 What gives!?
-I thought you were a fellow{(M) Average Joe /(F) Plain Jane}, turncoat!
+I thought you were a fellow[♂ Average Joe /♀ Plain Jane], turncoat!

 **Mash:**
-Yes, {(M) he /(F) she} is.
-Senpai may only be ranked as a standard-class Master, but {(M) his /(F) her} accomplishments easily meet or exceed those of an A-rank mage.
+Yes, [♂ he /♀ she] is.
+Senpai may only be ranked as a standard-class Master, but [♂ his /♀ her] accomplishments easily meet or exceed those of an A-rank mage.

 **Mash:**
 I would be happy to elaborate, but I'm afraid that to do so adequately would require me to write at least a five-hundred page report...